mdlsvensson/falu/README.md

 # falu
-Color theme based on a very dark background with a hint of purple.
+Color theme starting with a very dark background with just a hint of purple.

 ## Colors
 | Palette      | HEX     | Color                       |